ishrutis/Web-Scraping/README.md

 # Web-Scraping
-This repository consists of different projects related to scraping data from webpages using different techniques and approaches.
+This repository consist of different projects related to scraping data from webpages using different techniques and approaches.
 Details about this repository is as follows:-

 # Number of projects
 02